ECNP Neuropsychopharmacology Award

 The award is granted each year, alternating between pre-clinical and clinical research.

-The 2021 award is in pre-clinical research.
+The 2022 award is in clinical research.

-- An invitation to present the award plenary lecture during the ECNP Congress.
+The winner is also honoured with a commemorative statuette and certificate and an invitation to present the award plenary lecture during the ECNP Congress.

 Who is eligible?